codygarver/roms/README.md

 ```
 3. (Optional) If you wish to override the automatically generated lists, add filenames to `blacklist.custom.txt` or `whitelist.custom.txt` and repeat Step 2.
 Changes will be reflected in `blacklist.auto.txt` and `whitelist.auto.txt`.
 4. (Optional) To copy the whitelisted files (and delete the blacklisted files) to another location, add `--destination-dir` to Step 2.
+5. (Optional) Automatically create missing destination directories unprompted by using `--initialize` with `--destination-dir`.